Gli Invasori (1961)

 The Film

-Richard Fleischer film) and goes some way towards hiding the low budget - unfortunately, the dramatic naval battle in the middle of the film does betray this; with the action obviously studio bound.
-Historical inaccuracy also extends to the production, with the Scottish soldiers who appear later on in the film clearly sporting later Medieval armour, while the use of the crossbow by the British forces is unlikely (they were introduced into Britain after the Norman invasion of 1066).
-The soundtrack is provided by Roberto Nicolosi who also scored Bava's debut Black Sunday (1960), and although that film's sappy love theme does make a brief appearance here, the score is generally good and effective.
+Bava's third film shows all of his classic hallmarks with some stunningly beautiful sets and cinematography that gives the film both a mythical and dramatic feel (particularly in the climactic assault on the castle, which is even more exciting than the similar scene in the Richard Fleischer film) and goes some way towards hiding the low budget - unfortunately, the dramatic naval battle in the middle of the film does betray this; with the action obviously studio bound.
+Historical inaccuracy also extends to the production, the Scottish soldiers who appear later on in the film clearly sport later Medieval armour and the castle they attack is similarly too modern.
+Even in its own mythos there are some noticable flaws - most noticably none of the cast seem to age in the twenty year jump after the opening scenes.
+The soundtrack is provided by Roberto Nicolosi who also scored Bava's debut Black Sunday (1960) and although that film's sappy love theme does make a brief appearance here, the score is generally good and effective.

 In Brief